 - Trans-Atlantic via the Gulf — depart from the US East or Midwest, fly to Doha, Dubai, or Abu Dhabi, connect to Bangkok.
 Total 19-23 hours.
 The standard East Coast routing.

-US passport holders fly visa-free for 60 days; no advance visa needed.
+US passport holders currently fly visa-free for 60 days (as of mid-2026); no advance visa needed.
+Note that Thailand’s cabinet has approved cutting this to 30 days, pending Royal Gazette publication — verify the rule in force before travel.
 The Thailand Digital Arrival Card (TDAC) is required and must be completed online before flying.

 West Coast (LAX, SFO, SEA)

 The shortest routes and the most competitive market.
-Five major airlines fly daily from California or the Pacific Northwest to East Asian hubs, with onward connections to Bangkok.
+Six major airlines connect California or the Pacific Northwest with East Asian hubs and onward flights to Bangkok.

 Total journey: 18-22 hours from West Coast to Bangkok including 2-3 hour Asian connection.